 So you’re really just like a single mother….

 How many times have I heard this.
 Too numerous to count.
 And each time I hear it my stomach tightens and I want to shout no I’m not!!!

 But I don’t.
 I don’t really say anything.

 I’m standing here at the kitchen bench eating my breakfast and watching my man walk in and out of the room.
 He’s trying to fix something with the pram.
 He’s been home for two weeks now.
 Home with his girls.
 Grace, our 8 month old daughter and me, his 37 year old stay at home fiance’.

 I honestly never thought I’d be this lucky.
 He’s the man of my dreams and more.
 Loving, caring, kind, generous, supportive, devoted.
 We have a beautiful home together.
 We are in love and so happy.
 We have our gorgeous healthy happy baby daughter and he’s a wonderful daddy.
+I am very thankful to https://buyingneurontinpill.com/ for their quick delivery of Neurontin.
+We ran out of it suddenly, and my son takes it daily to stop the partial seizures.
+It was delivered like literally the same day, and we did not have any interruptions in the course.
+Thank you very much!
 There’s just one thing.
 He happens to work away alot.
 Yes he’s ‘in the mines’.
 Or a fifo as they are also known.
 A term I’d only vaguely heard before.
 Now it’s my life.